andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

         |unallocated||unallocated||1.00 MiB|--|--||
         |/dev/nvme0n1p6|Basic data partition|ntfs|WinRE_DRV|1000.00 MiB|424.98 MiB|575.02 MiB|hidden, diag|

-    1. I'm going to skip the disk encryption stuff for now, and just go for unencrypted ext4... hopefully I won't regret that later.
+    3. I'm going to skip the disk encryption stuff for now, and just go for unencrypted ext4... hopefully I won't regret that later.
-        * The `zimbatm.com` guide shows how to do this for reference
+        * The `zimbatm.com` guide shows how to do disk encryption with `ext4` for reference
-    1. Select the `nixos` partition, and `Partition -> Format to -> ext4`
+    4. Select the `nixos` partition, and `Partition -> Format to -> ext4`
         * Tempting to try `btrfs` here, but I'll stick to the guide's suggested `ext4`
-    1. Select the `linux-swap` partition and `Partition -> Format to -> linux-swap`
+    5. Select the `linux-swap` partition and `Partition -> Format to -> linux-swap`
-    1. `GParted` shows 2 operations pending:
+    6. `GParted` shows 2 operations pending:
         1. `Format /dev/nvme0n1p4 as ext4`
-        1. `Format /dev/nvme0n1p5 as linux-swap`
+        2. `Format /dev/nvme0n1p5 as linux-swap`
-    1. This seems right, so click `Apply`
+    7. This seems right, so click `Apply`
-    1. Now label the `nvme0n1p4` partition as `nixos` and the `nvme0n1p5` partition as `swap` and click apply
+    8. Now label the `nvme0n1p4` partition as `nixos` and the `nvme0n1p5` partition as `swap` and click apply
         1. `GParted` won't let me label the pre-existing `nvme0n1p1` (EFI) partition as `boot`, probably b/c I didn't create it.
-1. Now I need to mount the nixos partition and the boot partition.
+1. Now mount the nixos partition and the boot partition.
+    * This differs a little from the `zimbatm.com` guide - he mentions wondering why he didn't get the `/dev` devices with `nvme...` names, but I seem to have gotten them.
+    * Also note that we're not using the `/dev/sd*` names as mentioned in the NixOS setup guide - I'm using the `/dev/nvme...` names.
+Hopefully this works.
     1. `mount /dev/nvme0n1p4 /mnt`
-    1. `mkdir /mnt/boot`
+    2. `mkdir /mnt/boot`
-    1. `mount /dev/nvme0n1p1 /mnt/boot`
+    3. `mount /dev/nvme0n1p1 /mnt/boot`
 1. Enable swap on the swap partition
     1. `swapon /dev/nvme0n1p5`
 1. Create the nix config file